Pokémon Colosseum: Story

 Leaving Pyrite, Wes and Rui travel to Agate Village, a mountain village home to many retired trainers, including Rui's grandparents.
-After being introduced to Rui's grandfather Eagun, Wes stops a group of Cipher agents from destroying the Relic Stone, a shrine protected by Celebi that can purify Shadow Pokémon, returning them to their former state.
+After being introduced to Rui's grandfather Eagun, Wes stops a group of Cipher agents from destroying the Relic Stone, a shrine protected by Celebi that can purify Shadow Pokémon and return them to their former state.
 Shortly after, Wes receives an e-mail from Duking saying that Mt.
 Battle, a battling facility built above a volcano, is under attack by Cipher, so Wes and Rui leave to resolve the crisis.
 After defeating the Cipher admin Dakim, who raided Mt.
 Battle to steal an item related to the Relic Stone, Wes and Rui returned to Pyrite Town after being e-mailed about the capture of two of Miror B.'s henchmen.
 Using a key lifted from the henchmen, Wes and Rui gain access to The Under, an underground city beneath Pyrite.

-The heroes find that The Under is controlled by another Cipher adminn, Venus, who uses TV broadcasts to spread pro-Cipher propaganda through the city and like Miror B., distributes Shadow Pokémon to the winners of Colosseum challenges.
-She warns the residents that there are spies among them, making the residents immediately suspicious of Wes and Rui.
-They also find more members of the Kids Grid are here, who have been cut off from the others because Venus is jamming their signal.
-Eventually, Wes And Rui reach Venus' TV studio and confront her there.
+The heroes find that The Under is controlled by another Cipher admin, Venus, who uses TV broadcasts to spread pro-Cipher propaganda throughout the city.
+They also find more members of the Kids Grid, who have been cut off from the others because Venus is jamming their signal.
+Venus tried to thwart Wes and Rui by turning The Under's residents against them, but eventually Wes And Rui reach Venus' TV studio and confront her there.
 Venus attempts to flee to the Shadow Pokémon Lab, a covert facility in the desert where Pokémon are transformed into Shadow Pokémon, via an underground train.
-Venus escapes, but she drops her key to the train on the way out, so Wes picks it up and drives the train to the lab.
-Inside the lab, two Cipher peons intercept the heroes and attempt to seal off the lab by destroying the floor with an explosion.
-However, Wes and Rui pick up a dropped key to the lab's main gate and continue their infiltration from the main entrance.
-Eventually, they find and defeat the head researcher Ein, another Cipher admin and the one invented the process of creating Shadow Pokémon.
+Venus escapes, but Wes and Rui pick up a dropped key and infiltrate the lab from the main entrance.
+Eventually, they find and defeat the head researcher Ein, another Cipher admin and the one who invented the process of creating Shadow Pokémon.
 Wes and Rui also shut down the lab, cutting off Cipher's ability to create more Shadow Pokémon, and retrieve a data file containing information on existing Shadow Pokémon, which is delivered to and decrypted by the Kids Grid.